The Cannery

 Who Gets Comps?
 The slot club pays back decent.
 Tables may score you a coffee shop comp for $15 play if you are polite (not us) and let the pit boss know you're playing when you sit down.

 Casa Cocina: A small Mexican restaurant that will be busy on weekend nights.
 Food is pretty standard, as is the decor.
-Stop us if you've heard this one before, but prices are on the high side for a blue-collar casino.
-Some entrees go as high as $15.
-Blah.
+Stop us if you've heard this one before.

 Victory's Cafe: A fairly small coffee shop with average prices.
 It's a nice, but noisy, room, open on the casino so you can enjoy your nachos while watching the exciting action of people losing at the slots.
 The Victory in the name is a nostalgia for WWII and there's lots of Rosie the Riveter-style decorations.
 What, Grenada's not good enough for these folks?